seriouspoop/gocron-etcd-elector-example/README.md

 go-app-3| go-app
 ```

-The etcd elector will choose a leader and run scheduled jobs
+The etcd elector will choose a leader and run scheduled jobs,

 Only a leader is allowed to run jobs

 ```